Bomb threats investigated at Brown, Columbia, Cornell

 Ithaca, N.Y.
-(AP) — Bomb threats at three Ivy League college campuses caused evacuations and police investigations Sunday, with at least one school saying the threat there was unfounded.
+(AP) — Bomb threats at three Ivy League college campuses caused evacuations and police investigations Sunday, with at least two schools saying the threats there were unfounded.

 Cornell, Columbia and Brown universities alerted students to the threats.
-Authorities at Columbia said the campus buildings had been cleared Sunday evening.
+Authorities at Columbia and Brown said campus buildings had been cleared Sunday evening.

 In Ithaca, New York, Cornell police cordoned off the center of campus on Sunday after receiving a call that bombs were placed in four buildings.